 A PVF metric of 100% for both course and class approval is achieved in the new state, the single biggest improvement to the process by C-CAP using Balasubramanian and Gupta's structural metrics [36].
 Under the new state changes to the approval status of curriculum proposals is either triggered automatically or is updated by those staff responsible for coordinating the process via C-CAP (e.g. Academic Quality).
-Status management is demonstrated in [80] and Figure 8 provides an example of process visibility.
+Status management is demonstrated in [80] and Figures 8 and 9 provide examples of process visibility.
 The status of all class and course proposals is now completely transparent and visible to all stakeholders, thus eliminating many of the bottlenecks and inefficient practices caused by poor process visibility.